Types of programmatic deals

 - Then we have the traditional scatter market, which refers to all the inventory that is not bought during the upfronts.
 Media buyers reserve some of their budget for scatter buys throughout the year, which allows for more flexibility around cost, scale, and seasonality.

 - And finally, we have programmatic buys.
-Both upfront and scatter buys can also be transacted programmatically, which gives buyers more control and flexibility through targeting, measurement, and optimisation capabilities.
+Both upfront and scatter buys can also be transacted programmatically, which gives buyers more control and flexibility through targeting, measurement, and optimization capabilities.

 Now let’s look more closely at the different types of programmatic deals that we typically see.